gkorpal/gkorpal.github.io/_pages/quantum.md

 ---

 Here we discuss the cryptosystems which are expected to play an important role in future.
-These are considered secure against quantum computers (computers built using quantum physics theories).
+These are considered secure against quantum computers.
+That is, the kind of computers built using quantum physics theories.

 To get started, I would recommend the following:
 ### References